-Workout: 60 seconds on followed by 30 seconds recovery.
-Pace yourself.
+Pace yourself through the following routine.
 The idea is not to do this as fast as you can but to maintain quality and form throughout each movement.
 The training effect comes from the volume of work done, so if you blow up halfway through by going too hard, you will not get the desired endurance effect.

 Hanging Leg Raises x 60 seconds.
 As many as you can do in 1 minute.

 Recover 30 seconds.

 Static Lock-off x 60 seconds.
 Hang on your ice tools with your chin as high as you can manage for 60 seconds.
 Two-armed for most or one-armed for the advanced.

 Hanging Windshield Wiper x 5 each side.
 If this is too hard, do a weighted windshield wiper (wear boots or grip a soft weight, like a small medicine ball, between your feet).